Skip to content

 # Agent always responds with Task objects

-class MultiAgentExecutor(AgentExecutor):
+class Loop(AgentExecutor):

-async def execute(self, request: RequestContext) -> Task:
+async def execute(self, context: RequestContext, event_queue: EventQueue) -> None:

 # Process message and generate response